Really-Simple-Plugins/wp-consent-level-api/readme.md

 can be `optin`, `optout`, or other possible `consent_types`;
 2) and the visitor's choice: `not set`, `allow` or `deny`.

 The `consent_type` is a function that wraps a filter,`wp_get_consent_type`.
 If there's no consent management plugin to set it, it will return `false`.
-This will cause all consent categories to return `true`, allowing data processing for all categories.
+This will cause all consent categories to return `true`, allowing cookies and other types of tracking for all categories.

 If `optin` is set using this filter, a category will only return `true` if the value of the visitor's choice is `allow`.

 If the region based `consent_type` is `optout`, it will return `true` if the visitor's choice is not set or is `allow`.

-Clientside, a consent management plugin can dynamically manipulate the consent type, and set the several data processing categories.
+Clientside, a consent management plugin can dynamically manipulate the consent type, and set the applicable categories.

 A plugin can use a hook to listen for changes, or check the value of a given category.